Medical Assistant (Royal Navy): Continuation of training

 Throughout their career an MA must complete a rolling OPS task book, which was introduced in to the MA branch in 2010.
 This task book covers all skills required for the MA to maintain their clinical skills in the primary care, secondary care and emergency care environments as well as medical administration and various maritime components.
 The various sections vary from being required to be completed annually to three yearly.
 The task book must be kept up to date and is an annual requirement if the rating is to be expected to even meet the basic qualifying criteria for further promotion.
 This ensures the MA remains current and motivated with their knowledge and skills.
-The rolling OPS task book is currently only required for the MA and Leading Medical Assistant (LMA) rates.
+The rolling OPS task book is currently required for the MA, Leading Medical Assistant (LMA) and Petty Officer Medical Assistant (POMA) rates.

 Pre-front line assignment training

 Prior to joining a ship, submarine or 3 Commando Brigade, MAs must conduct either the Maritime or Commando MA's Pre-Joining training of 6 weeks duration.
 This is conducted at the Institute of Naval Medicine and involves refresher and update training in primary and emergency care, medical administration and dental first-aid.
 The Maritime component involves exercising on board HMS Bristol.
 Those completing the commando component practice field exercises in the Role 1 and 2 field medical environments at Commando Logistic Regiment Medical Squadron.
-Included in the pre-joining training is the Battle Field Advanced Trauma Life Support course.
+Included in the pre-joining training is the Battle Field Advanced Trauma Life Support course (BATLS).